Topics to be discussed in a "New Bird Examination" with a qualified avian veterinarian should include:

 8. Discuss the risk of Polyoma Viral Disease (PVD) in your bird and test as necessary.
 This is a potentially fatal disease, but there is protective vaccine available.

-9. Discuss the risk of Pacheco's Viral Disease if you have a conure and test as necessary.
-This is a potentially fatal disease, but there is a protective vaccine available.
+9. Discuss the risk of Pacheco's Viral Disease in your bird and test as necessary.
+This is a potentially fatal disease in some species.

 10. Discuss specific diet recommendations and the benefits of current formulated diets in addition to "people" food products.